akanemvp/StuffPlus/README.md

 python main.py live       # start the live in-season update loop

-./start.sh                # run the Flask web app locally on http://localhost:5001 gunicorn app:app          # serve the web app (see Procfile for the Railway command)
+./start.sh                # run the Flask web app locally on http://localhost:5001
 ```

 ## Layout